avaya-dux/neo-css-library-clean/readme.md

 ## Compiling the SCSS to CSS

-Currently, the .scss files are compiled into CSS using 'node-sass', a 3rd-party dep that runs via npm script
+Currently, the .scss files are compiled into CSS using `node-sass`, a 3rd-party dep that runs via npm script

-In the package.json, you will find the 'neo-update-site-fast' script, which is used to output the Neo.css file directly into the directory for our website on my local machine
+In the package.json, you will find the `update-site` script, which is used to output the Neo.css file directly into the directory for our website on your local machine

+The script should be called as follows: `npm run update-site <<path to root directory of site on your local machine/src/global-styles/neo.css>>` ex. `npm run update site ../Avaya_Portal_Nxt_Gen/src/global_styles/neo.css`

 The purpose of this is to be able to test changes to the CSS quickly

-Once satisfied with the changes, the Neo.css file is copied back from the website into the appropriate release version folder inside the neo/dist/ folder

-Then, the 'postcss' command is run in Terminal to minify the Neo.css file, as follows
+Once satisfied with the changes, copy the Neo.css file back from the website and run the 'postcss' command in Terminal to minify the Neo.css file, as follows

 `postcss neo.css > neo.min.css`

-These files are then added to the appropriate branch in the repository for our Neo npm package, located [here](https://github.com/zang-cloud/neo-npm-package)
+Both the original and minified files are then added to the appropriate branch in the repository for our Neo npm package, located [here](https://github.com/zang-cloud/neo-npm-package)

 Afterwards, they are documented as necessary in the Changelog and then published to npm

-## Miscellaneous notes

-Note that the process for adding icons to Neo is different than what is described here and should be discussed seperately as necessary

-Also note that, as mentioned above, this process only involves making changes to CSS properties which are not pulled directly from Figma.
-The process by which this is done is also different than what is described here and should be discussed seperately as necessary
+## Adding icons to the CSS library

+Although icons are included in the Neo CSS library as a font-family, the process to add them is slightly different and includes several manual steps, as follows:

+In the **figma-API/** folder in **design-system-functions.js**, input the name of the icons to be pulled from Figma ex. `layout-immersive`,

+Then, in **figma-API/icons-functions/icon-css-generator.js**, add a unique value for the unicode to be associated with the icon in question in the `unicodes` cost ex. `"layout-immersive": 0xf3e9`

+Afterwards, run the `pull-icons` script from terminal as follows: `npm run pull-icons`

+Then, once the script completes, you should be able to run the `update-site` script following the instructions above to have the icons added to Neo.css

 ## Contribution process suggestions/to-dos